Shicha Kumar, MD, FACS

 Selecting a breast cancer specialist can be a difficult task.
 This is especially true, because the treatment of breast cancer involves more than just one doctor.
 Breast cancer is a very prevalent disease that affects many women in the United States each year.
 Early stage breast cancer is highly curable.
 Its management, however, usually involves a combination of surgeons, radiologists, medical and radiation oncologists and dietary and social support.
-Here at Roswell, we manage your breast cancer as a multidisciplinary team.
+Here at Roswell Park, we manage your breast cancer as a multidisciplinary team.
 We discuss your care with other members of the team to ensure that all treatment options are considered.
 We take measures to educate you about your disease process and help you understand the choices you have.

 I am a surgeon dedicated to the diagnosis and treatment of breast cancer.
 I am trained as a general surgeon with specialized training in diseases of the breast.
 I have expertise in both benign and malignant breast problems and am proficient in both breast conservation surgery and removal of the entire breast, or mastectomy.
 I take interest in performing nipple-sparing procedures when appropriate and believe patient education is of utmost importance in all the decision-making surrounding breast cancer care.